RockingRolli/stream-controller-docker-compose-plugin/README.md

-# PluginTemplate

-A simple plugin you can use as a starting point for your amazing creations!

-For more information checkout [the docs](https://streamcontroller.github.io/docs/latest/).
+# StreamController Docker Compose Plugin

+This plugin allows you to manage Docker Compose projects using StreamController.